Anna Stewart (businesswoman)

 Anna Marie Stewart (May 1964 – 5 October 2017) was a British businesswoman, CEO of the construction company Laing O'Rourke (2013–2015), and a non-executive director of Babcock International.

-Life

 Stewart was born in May 1964.
 In 1982, she joined Laing Construction as a trainee, rising to commercial director.
 Ray O'Rourke took over the company in 2001, and Stewart became CEO in April 2013.
 She was a non-executive director of Babcock International.

-Later years

 Stewart stood down as CEO of Laing O'Rourke in December 2015 because of ill health, and the chairman Ray O'Rourke took over as CEO.

-Death

 Anna Stewart died on 5 October 2017, aged 53, from undisclosed causes.